pnayak1501/code-entity/README.md

 Please do give it a check!

 A small business solution designed using HTML,CSS,Javascript,PHP,Bootstrap,jQuery.
-Deployed using infinityfreeapp!
+Deployed using infinityfreeapp!!